cefsharp/CefSharp/NuGet/Readme.txt

 CefSharp Nuget Package

+Background:
   CefSharp is a .Net wrapping library for CEF (Chromium Embedded Framework) https://code.google.com/p/chromiumembedded/ CEF is a C/C++ library that allows developers to embed the HTML content rendering strengths of Google's Chrome open source WebKit engine (Chromium).

+Post Installation:
   - Make sure you set either `x86` or x64`.
 (Won't work with `AnyCpu`)
   - After installing the `Nuget` package we recommend closing Visual Studio completely and then reopening (This ensures your references show up and you have full intellisense).
   - Check your output `\bin` directory to make sure the appropriate references have been copied.

-Basic Troubleshooting
+Basic Troubleshooting:
   - Please ensure your binaries directory contains these required dependencies:
     * libcef.dll (CEF code)
     * icudtl.dat (Unicode Support data)
     * CefSharp.Core.dll, CefSharp.dll,